igoramadas/expresser/docs/utils.md

 # Expresser: Utils

 The Utils class provides general utilities and helpers such as getting server IP and stats, copying files, minifying JSON etc.

+---

-For detailed info on specific features, check the annotated source on /docs folder.
+*For detailed info on specific features, check the annotated source on /docs folder.*